aldrinabastillas/Personal-Site/WebAppPortfolio/README.md

 * How to create a client controller with AngularJS
 * How to resolve virtual directory paths when bundled CSS files link to other files in the solution
 * How to write to the Windows Event Log and to a trace file
+* How to write unit tests and use dependency injection
+* How to use a Redis cache to save from querying the database

 #### Game Development
 * How to use different programming paradigms like working with Unity's